anwarmamat/cmsc330spring20/project2b/README.md

 You can modify the code from your `int_tree` functions to implement some functions on `ptree`.
 Remember to use the bundled comparison function!

+Just as was the case in the previous part, if trying to insert an element into the tree and the element is already in the tree (i.e. compfn returns 0), then return the original tree unchanged.

 #### `pinsert x t`
 - **Type**: `'a -> 'a ptree -> 'a ptree`
 - **Description**: Returns a tree which is the same as tree `t`, but with `x` added to it.